wincaton/week3labs/03_Independent_Lab.md

 How many would you like to purchase?
 3

-You want 3 of Single Day Ticket - Specific Date.
+You want 3 of Single Day Ticket - Weekday.

 The current total for your order is $150.00
 ```